MasoniteFramework/docs/requests.md

 </form>
 ```

-or you can use a new helper method:
+or you can optionally use a helper method:

 ```html
 <form action="" method="POST">